memfault/interrupt/_drafts/cortex-m-breakpoints.md

 #### GDB RSP Breakpoint Command

-The format of the commands are `‘Z/z type,addr,kind’` where:
+The format of the commands is `‘Z/z type,addr,kind’` where:

 | GDB Remote Serial Packet | Operation                            |
 | ------------------------ | ------------------------------------ |